flucatter/DAYKD/README.md

 ### **Note**
 The simulated dataset was generated using **gprMax** (v3.1.5), and real-world data will be shared upon request due to privacy agreements.

----
-This statement ensures compliance with journal guidelines (20000-character limit) while providing essential details for replication.
-Let me know if you need modifications!